 Keep doors to residence halls, labs, classrooms locked when not occupied.
 Do not provide unauthorized access to persons in the buildings or classrooms.
 Do not keep large amounts of money with you.
 Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer.
 Keep a list of all valuable possessions including the make, models, and serial numbers.
-Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks.
+Take advantage of the Engraving Programs to have a valuables engraved with specific identifying marks.
 Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time.
 Do not lend credit cards or identification cards to anyone.
-Report loitering persons or suspicious persons to police immediately; don't take any chances.
+Report loitering persons or suspicious persons to